 Sooner or later, old air conditioners will show some wear and tear.
 When the issues become too serious to cause inconvenience to you and your home, the only next step you have to take is to choose whether to replace or repair.
 Repairs are far cheaper, more convenient, and often quickly done depending on the problem of the unit, as long as it is relatively new.

 However, the same cannot be said of older cooling systems.
 Most of the time, these systems will not work as efficiently as they did and would be best replaced.
-This is particularly necessary for units that still use the R-22 refrigerant, a chemical compound that is illegal to produce and import as of the beginning of 2020 in the U.S.
+This is particularly necessary for units that still use the R-22 refrigerant, a chemical compound that was deemed illegal to produce and import as of the beginning of 2020 in the U.S.

 Consequently, many homeowners question whether or not an air conditioner recharge or retrofit is a useful option.
 Making the best decision can be a tricky process, particularly if you have to decide whether to replace the whole system or go for a retrofit.